OrlandoParente/smilingDentistManager/README.md

 **username:** admin@email.it
 **password:** 123

-*Warning:* It's upload on a free tier host, It can happen that's slow or that it reached the free limits for this month!
+*Warning:* It's upload on a free tier host, It can happen that it's loadsing is slow or that it has reached the free limits for this month!
 *Note:* I disabled some fields in personal profile for avoid that, accidentally, someone compromises login credentials.

 Otherwise you can use it localy: